tony-waters/tony-waters.github.io/_posts/2026-05-28-Terraform-an-application.md

 ---
-title: Spring REST 3 - Using Terraform for a local Development environment
+title: Using Terraform for a local Development environment
 layout: post
 header-img: "img/spring5.jpg"
 ---